Charles Hamilton (rapper): Personal struggles and arrest

 During an interview on July 27, 2010, Hamilton announced that he had checked himself into a psychiatric hospital.
 He stated: "My stay here is like identical to my stay in the industry.
 As far as being the new guy in here having to deal with politics and people trying to control you.
 The critics would have to be the doctors and the rounds.
 So you can say this is like an experiment to see if the industry is really like an asylum or if I was the one bugging.
 Some say the industry is like high school but its just like a [mental hospital].
-All I wanted to do and still want to do is make music, he explained.
+All I wanted to do and still want to do is make music.
 It got to the point where I started talking in rhymes all the time, even in just regular conversations.
 And music just became me, so I thought it be a good idea if I checked into the hospital just to get my mind right."After being released on August 10, 2010, Hamilton discussed in an interview his stay at the psychiatric hospital and why upon filming of his release in a video why he was in a wheelchair, stating: "The reason Im in a wheelchair is because I have sharp pains since I was in the hospital and a little bit before, he said.
 I have sharp pains when Im walking and literally I want to collapse but I can't I have to continue to walk.
 So my right leg has been acting kinda funny.
 I still have a little bit of mobility, I can still stand up in the booth but I'd rather the mobility of my legs be jeopardized than my musicality be jeopardized at any given point of time."